Lieke Klaver: 2025

 At the Czech Indoor Gala in Ostrava, Klaver won the 400 m short track in 50.92 s.
 In March, Klaver won her first individual major gold medal, in the 400 m at the European Indoor Championships held in Apeldoorn.

+2026

+At the 2026 European Championships in Birmingham, England, Klaver won the bronze medal in the 400 metres.
+She was also a member of the Netherlands teams which won gold in the women's 4 × 400 metres relay and bronze in the mixed 4 × 400 metres relay.

 Personal bests

 Information from her World Athletics profile unless otherwise noted.